Krum High School: Athletics

-Cross Country, Volleyball, Football, Basketball, Powerlifting, Golf, Tennis, Track, Softball & Baseball
+The Krum Bobcats compete in cross country, volleyball, football, basketball, powerlifting, golf, tennis, track, softball, and baseball.

 Addition of football

 Unusual for high schools in high-school football crazy Texas, Krum did not participate in football until 2010.
 In 2006, Krum ISD voters defeated by a 53-vote margin a $6 million bond issue that would have added a football stadium to the school and football as an extracurricular activity for the first time since 1922.
 In November 2007, voters passed a $7.5 million bond package to add facilities for football and girls' volleyball.
-The district began to offer these sports during the 2008-09 school year.
+The district began to offer these sports during the 2008–09 school year.